Tape machine #3 (Natural harmony), 2023. Scagliola (plaster), pigments, oil. 43 x 37 cm.

 EN:

 Lucian Moriyama (born Honolulu, 1991) is an artist and writer.
-He studied at the University of Glasgow and the Beaux-Arts de Marseille, where he received the Prix François Bret.
-He has presented his works at Manifesta 13, ArtContest, Art-O-Rama, and Jeune Création, and has participated in conferences at Tramway and Mucem.
-He was on residency at the Villa Empain and the Collection Lambert.
-He lives and works between Belgium and France.
+He studied at the University of Glasgow and the Beaux-Arts de Marseille, where he received the Prix François Bret, as well as the Prix du Tricentenaire from the Académie des sciences, lettres, et arts de Marseille.
+He has presented his works at Manifesta 13, Art-O-Rama, and Generation Brussels and has participated in conferences at Tramway and Mucem.
+He has been a resident at the Villa Filanda Antonini, the Villa Empain, and the Collection Lambert.

 Lucian Moriyama revisits cultural and material histories, excavating utopian forms and exotic fantasies.
 Artifice and fiction emerge as central themes in his works exploring the lacunae and exotica of art history, architecture, and music.